SG Technical Systems Ltd

 SG is Forest Carbon's second partner that has made the choice to not only mitigate their CO2 emissions, but to do it by a factor of several times more than required - to be carbon negative.
-For its first year SG Technical Systems has supported a native woodland aimed at habitat creation in Northumberland, and a community agro-forestry project that reduces pressure on old growth forest, in Guatemala, and in it second year they supported the same project in Guatemala, and a rewilding project at Talla Reservoir in the Scottish Borders.
+In its first year (2019) SG Technical Systems supported a native woodland aimed at habitat creation in Northumberland, and a community agro-forestry project that reduces pressure on old growth forest, in Guatemala, and in it second year they supported the same project in Guatemala, and a rewilding project at Talla Reservoir in the Scottish Borders.
 In 2021 they went on to support a peatland restoration project, again near Talla Reservoir, and a biodiversity and forest protection project on the coast of Guatemala.